In a medium-sized saucepan, mix together all of the ingredients above.

 Nutritional Information is calculated using 1 Cup Full-Fat Canned Coconut Milk and 1 Cup Unsweetened Almond Milk.

-I recommend agar powder but 2 tablespoon agar flakes can be substituted.
+I recommend agar powder but 2 Tbsp. agar flakes can be substituted.
 Different brands of agar flakes have different strengths.
 If using agar flakes, only use Eden brand - otherwise, I can't guarantee the results.

 This dairy-free and vegan almond milk ricotta cheese can be stored in the fridge until the expiration date on the milk you used, or up to 5 days.

 I prefer agar powder to thicken the ricotta because it has a clean taste and is vegan.
-While you can replace the agar with 2 ½ teaspoon of unsweetened gelatin, the gelatin will leave a slight aftertaste.
+While you can replace the agar with 2 ½ tsp. of unsweetened gelatin, the gelatin will leave a slight aftertaste.

 For the milk, any non-dairy/vegan variety will work.
 Most of the time I use unsweetened cashew or almond milk.
 But you can substitute 1 cup with full-fat canned coconut milk or coconut cream to make it extra rich and creamy.
 However, feel free to use any non-dairy variety you prefer!
 And if you're wondering, I don't think the coconut milk lends a coconut taste, but I know everyone's tastes are different.
 I've also used SO Delicious Coconut Creamer (the original variety) in place of the coconut cream and that works really well too.